Michael Nesmith More Than A Monkee

 While each of his Monkees bandmates brought unique talents to the group, Nesmith’s Michael Nesmith More Than A Monkeeachievements were unparalleled.
 While Davy Jones, Mickey Dolenz, and Peter Tork continued as musicians and constantly toured playing their 1960s hits, Michael Nesmith listened to his “different drum.

-Unlike his peers, who continued to perform and entertain, Nesmith became an important musical creator, a successful novelist, an inventor, a producer, an intellectual thought leader, and a television host.
+Unlike his Monkees peers, who continued to perform and entertain, Nesmith became an important musical creator, a successful novelist, an inventor, a producer, an intellectual thought leader, and a television host.
 His legacy is not just one of entertainment but of innovation and influence that transcended his role in The Monkees, making him a fascinating figure in the evolution of modern media and technology.

 2 thoughts on “Michael Nesmith More Than A Monkee